fyr77/EnvyUpdate/README.md

  ![Version](https://img.shields.io/github/v/release/fyr77/envyupdate?style=for-the-badge)

 ## How to use

+### 2.0 and later

+ 1. Download the [latest release](https://github.com/fyr77/EnvyUpdate/releases/latest/download/EnvyUpdate.exe) (or as a [.zip](https://github.com/fyr77/EnvyUpdate/releases/latest/download/EnvyUpdate.zip)) and run it.
+Windows SmartScreen Messages can be safely ignored.
+They only happen because this project is not digitally signed.
+ 2. If you want to install the application, tick "Install".
+Otherwise it will run in portable mode.

+### 1.x

  1. Download the [latest release](https://github.com/fyr77/EnvyUpdate/releases/latest/download/EnvyUpdate.exe) (or as a [.zip](https://github.com/fyr77/EnvyUpdate/releases/latest/download/EnvyUpdate.zip)) and run it.
 Windows SmartScreen Messages can be safely ignored.
 They only happen because this project is not digitally signed.
  2. If you want to use the application without saving any settings to your drive, keep the "Portable mode" checkbox checked.
 Otherwise uncheck it to automatically save your configuration.
  3. Install the cookie-txt addon for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt-one-click/) or [Chrome](https://chrome.google.com/webstore/detail/cookiestxt/njabckikapfpffapmjgojcnbfjonfjfg).